checkmarx-ltd/cx-flow/docs/Tutorials.md

 * Create an account at http://www.gitlab.com
 * Create a new private group called <yourname\>-checkmarx
 * Create a new subgroup called GitLab CxFlow
-* Create a new private project called cxFlowGitLab
+* Create a new private project called CxFlowGitLab
     * Import code from your favorite small demo codebase
-    * This lab will use https://github.com/psiion/bodgeit
+    * This tutorial will use https://github.com/psiion/bodgeit
 * Click Import Project \> Repo By URL
     * Git Repository URL https://github.com/psiion/bodgeit
     * Project Name = CxFlowGitLab